 [Name excluded for privacy] is pursuing a Masters in Architecture at UC Berkeley.
 He graduated with a Bachelors in Environmental Design with magna cum laude honors from Texas A&M University.
 He has worked as a coordinator for Global Architecture Brigades, where he researched accessible materials from the Ngobe Indians.
 He has worked as translator and researcher with several social services programs along Panama's borders with Costa Rica and Columbia.
 Professionally, he helped introduce energy-efficient software at BHDP Architecture in Cincinnati.
 He has worked in a large group research project, "Horizontal Hybrid Solar Light Pip," a hybrid system that integrates natural and artificial lighting, a project that was awarded \$75,000 in an EPA competition.
+Last year, he was selected to be a Project CANDLE Ambassador to present the physics and geometry of lighting to high school students in TX.
+His academic and professional experience in environmental design and renewable energy, along with his passion for solving the problems of the disadvantaged, make him an ideal member of the team.

 [Name excluded for privacy] a senior undergraduate Electrical Engineering student is focusing his studies on power systems, power electronics, and renewable energy.
 He holds a minor in Mathematics, has a GPA of 3.87, expects to graduate magna cum laude in May 2012, and worked at Electro-Tech Industries, a company dedicated to industrial generation and power supply systems.
-His technical skills and academic achievements make him an essential member
+His technical skills and academic achievements make him an essential member of the project.
+His passion to improve the living conditions in the undeveloped areas of Panama, his country of citizenship, is valuable to the success of the project.